boazbk/tcs/lec_26_quantum_computing.md

 There have been several proposals to build quantum computers:

 * [Superconducting quantum computers](https://en.wikipedia.org/wiki/Superconducting_quantum_computing) use super-conducting electric circuits to do quantum computation.
-In the near future this is the direction where   [there has been most progress](https://arxiv.org/abs/1709.06678) towards "beating" classical computers.
+This is the direction where   [there has been most recent progress](https://arxiv.org/abs/1709.06678) towards "beating" classical computers.

 * [Trapped ion quantum computers](https://en.wikipedia.org/wiki/Trapped_ion_quantum_computer) Use the states of an ion to simulate a qubit.
-People have made some [recent advances](http://iontrap.umd.edu/wp-content/uploads/2016/02/1602.02840v1.pdf)on these computers too.
+People have made some [recent advances](http://iontrap.umd.edu/wp-content/uploads/2016/02/1602.02840v1.pdf) on these computers too.
 While it's not at all clear that's the right measuring yard, the [current best implementation](http://arxiv.org/abs/1507.08852) of Shor's algorithm (for factoring 15) is done using an ion-trap computer.

 * [Topological quantum computers](https://en.wikipedia.org/wiki/Topological_quantum_computer) use a different technology.
-This technology is more  stable by design and hence error correction is less of an issue, but scaling it is harder.
+Topological qubits are more  stable by design and hence error correction is less of an issue, but constructing  them is extremely challenging.

 These approaches are not mutually exclusive and it could be that ultimately quantum computers are built by combining all of them together.
-In the near future, it seems that we will not be able to achieve full fledged large scale universal quantum computers, but rather more restricted machines, sometimes called "noisy intermediate scale quantum computers (NISQ)".
+In the near future, it seems that we will not be able to achieve full fledged large scale universal quantum computers, but rather more restricted machines, sometimes called "Noisy Intermediate-Scale Quantum Computers" or  "NISQ".
 See [this article by John Preskil](https://arxiv.org/abs/1801.00862) for some of the progress and applications of such more restricted devices.